oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store.html.md

 *   Target Release: 4.2
 *   Status: Released
-*   Last updated: Tue 12 Dec 2017
+*   Last updated: Tue 26 Jun 2018

 ## Description

-In 4.1, collectd and fluentd are already installed on the hosts and engine machines.
+Since 4.1, collectd and fluentd are already installed on the hosts and engine machines.
 We have an Ansible script that configures them on all relevant hosts.

 We plan to continue adding additional logs and metrics as required, add pre-defined dashboards and alerting that will detect and notify the user when something goes wrong in the environment, based on SLA events, thresholds, etc.